tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 Most modern production systems use a hybrid approach: **HNSW** for the hot, recent data, and **DiskANN** or **IVF-PQ** for the massive historical archive.

-## Production Realities: Filtering and Hybrid Search
+## Algorithm Selection & Production Realities
 Before leaving the algorithms behind, it is crucial to acknowledge three operational realities that drastically impact vector search in production:

 1.  **Filtered ANN**: Real systems almost always include metadata filters (e.g., `"only docs from user X"`, `"only last 30 days"`).
 Applying these filters breaks the core assumptions of ANN graphs.
 Naively pre-filtering or constraining the traversal can fragment the graph and crater recall.
 Some systems mitigate this with bitset-aware traversal algorithms or filtered vector indexes (storing attributes on the index side, e.g., Spanner's `STORING` clause) [[spanner-vector-indexes]](#ref-spanner-vector-indexes).